krsina/ManhwaRepo/README.md

 5. **Prepare Book Links:**
    - Create a file named `books.txt` containing AsuraScans book URLs, with each URL on a new line.
-   - All file to project root.
+   - Add file to project root.

 6. **Run the Script:**
    - Execute the script by running the following command: